-In accordance with Section HR 4B of the Income Tax Act 2007, income derived and expenditure incurred by the Crown in activities relating to the NZ Super Fund are determined as if the amounts were being derived or incurred by a company, and are therefore subject to New Zealand tax.
+In accordance with Section HR 4B of the Income Tax Act 2007, income derived by the NZ Super Fund is subject to New Zealand tax determined using the rules applying to companies.
 The income tax expense recognised in the Prospective Statement of Comprehensive Income comprises current and deferred tax and is based on accounting profit, adjusted for permanent differences between accounting and tax rules.
 Income tax relating to items of other comprehensive income is recognised in other comprehensive income.